iterative/dvc.org/static/docs/commands-reference/push.md

 Data and pipelines are up to date.
 ```

-And running `dvc status --cloud` verifies that indeed there are no more files to
+And running `dvc status --cloud`, DVC verifies that indeed there are no more
-upload to the remote cache.
+files to push to remote storage.